 Red Rocks, rugged cliffs on the southern coast of Hvar Island, are known for their deep red color and excellent snorkeling experience.
 The underwater landscape is adorned with sea caves, tunnels, and colorful marine life.
 The best way to explore Red Rocks is via a boat tour or by renting a kayak.

 How to get there

-You can reach Paklinski Islands by a taxi boat from Hvar harbor.
+You can reach Paklinski Islands by taxi boat from Hvar harbor.
 We suggest you get there early (10 am at the latest) if you want to take a good spot on any of the beaches.
 A return ticket to Pakleni Islands costs 10€.
 Another option is to rent a boat and spend a day cruising the islands, stopping for snorkeling and swimming breaks along the way.
 You can also hop on many organized kayaking and snorkeling tours from the Hvar waterfront.

 How to get around